muzili0712/yourtv/README.en.md

 Combined the above updates<br>
 Fixed the bug of automatically switching the live source to avoid abnormal switching<br>
 ### Updated on April 29, 2025<br>
-Added a device binding test code, one test code can bind up to 5 devices<br>
+Added a device binding , one  can bind up to 5 devices<br>
-Added a test code binding information backup mechanism<br>
+Added a  binding information backup mechanism<br>
 ### Updated on April 28, 2025<br>
-Enter the content to be converted here.
-Test code verification is placed at the original exit button of the settings interface<br>
+Enter the content to be converted here.  verification is placed at the original exit button of the settings interface<br>
 Add automatic source change settings<br>
 Apply update correction, try to provide automatic uninstall and manual update without success, direct update is effective<br>
 Optimize the order of boot playback source selection, record the stable source played by the user as the boot source<br>
-The live source used by the test code is not displayed in any interface such as history record<br>
+The live source used by the  is not displayed in any interface such as history record<br>
 Optimize the logic of all downloaded files, especially the download of github private warehouse files, reduce delays, and improve the experience<br>
 Improve the problem of APP jamming when entering the first use, and delay the download of online live sources<br>
 The confirmation of the smooth addition of the live source of CCTV 1 ensures smooth playback when entering the first use<br>
 ### Updated on April 26, 2025<br>
-Temporarily delete the test code verification mechanism and boot screen, and directly enter the default playback. <br>
+Temporarily delete the  verification mechanism and boot screen, and directly enter the default playback. <br>
 Improve the experience<br>
 <br>
 ### Updated on April 24, 2025<br>